 Abraham’s journey starts in 11:27 with his father Terah taking the family from Ur, aiming to reach Canaan, but settling for Harran.
 You can’t help wondering if he should have continued, but it is left to Abraham (or Abram as he was know then) to complete the trip, motivated by a word from God.

 I don’t know how that word came to him, but it seems clear that the writer intends that we understand it as more than simply a feeling of being called by God.
 Here we have an extremely important specific set of promises which we recognise as a Covenant.
 Perhaps the closest we get to this these days is in a marriage service where (supposedly) binding promises are made, with consequences when they are broken.
-Unlike the marriage covenant, God’s covenant with Abram was more along the lines of a Suzerainty Treaty where the powerful ruler sets out the promises and the conditions.
-So what were they?
+Unlike the marriage covenant, God’s covenant with Abram was more along the lines of a Friendship Covenant, especially as it develops in chapter 15 (which is similar to the one enacted between David and Jonathan) but has elements of a Suzerainty Treaty, where the powerful ruler sets out the promises and the conditions.

 1 I will make you a great nation

 2 I will bless you

 3 I will make your name great

 4 You will be a blessing

 5 I will bless those who bless you and curse those who curse you

 6 All the peoples of the earth will be blessed through you